Skip to content

 wh notifications [--limit n] [--since ts]List repo-scoped action failure notifications

-wh notifications list [--limit n] [--since ts]Explicit form of the same command
+wh notifications [--limit n] [--since ts]Explicit form of the same command

 These commands return repo-scoped terminal failure notification records for action deliveries.
 They are distinct from the web app’s cross-repo user notification feed.